hyahiaoui/hyahiaoui.github.io/README.md

 poetry install
 ```

-The site creation (an action done once) was done using
+The site creation (a one-shot action) was done using

 ```bash
 poetry run mkdocs new .